testing-library/react-render-stream-testing-library/README.md

 ## What is this library?

-This library allows you to make render-per-render asserions on your React components and hooks.
+This library allows you to make render-per-render assertions on your React components and hooks.
 This is usually not necessary, but can be highly beneficial when testing hot code paths.